eo33/ecommerce-app/README.md

 #### Tasks:

-1. Set up a secure login system for administrators to access the admin panel.
+1. [ROUTING] Set up a secure login system for administrators to access the admin panel.
+(DONE)
+1. [ADMIN] Design and develop an intuitive user interface for the admin panel, focusing on ease of use and efficient management of key e-commerce platform elements.
+1. [ADMIN] In the admin page, add a sidebar so that user can navigate through the different routes, show important information, and product statistics table.
+1. [PRODUCTS] Implement functionality within the admin panel that allows administrators to modify and update existing product information seamlessly.
+(DONE)
-1. Task: Develop a user-friendly interface in the admin panel that facilitates the addition of new products with comprehensive details and inventory management options.
+1. [PRODUCTS] Develop a user-friendly interface in the admin panel that facilitates the addition of new products with comprehensive details.
+(DONE)
-1. Implement functionality within the admin panel that allows administrators to modify and update existing product information seamlessly.
+1. [ORDERS] Develop an admin panel feature that allows administrators to monitor and manage user shopping carts effectively.
-1. Integrate inventory management features into the admin panel, providing administrators with tools to track and manage product stock efficiently.
-1. Develop an order management system within the admin panel that allows administrators to handle incoming orders and track their statuses.
+1. [ORDERS] Develop an order management system within the admin panel that allows administrators to handle incoming orders and track their statuses.
-1. Implement user management functionalities in the admin panel, enabling administrators to oversee and manage user accounts effectively.
+1. [USERS] Implement user management functionalities in the admin panel, enabling administrators to oversee and manage user accounts effectively.
-1. Design and develop an intuitive user interface for the admin panel, focusing on ease of use and efficient management of key e-commerce platform elements.
-1. Develop an admin panel feature that allows administrators to monitor and manage user shopping carts effectively.

 #### Work progress

+- 24 Nov 2023 - Understand the user stories.
+Also worked on setting up the admin routes.
+- 25 Nov 2023 - Made the figma design for admin dashboard.

 ## Feature 8: Landing page